each/draft-aname/draft-fanf-dnsop-aname.md

 downgrade a secure answer to an insecure one.
-But this is likely to be the counterpart of the situation described in the previous paragraph, so the resolver is downgrading an answer that the ANAME's primary upgraded.
+But this is likely to be the counterpart of the situation described in the previous paragraph, so the resolver is downgrading an answer that the ANAME's primary master upgraded.
 A resolver will only downgrade an answer in this way when its client is security-oblivious; however the client's path to the resolver is likely to be practically safer than the resolver's path to the ANAME target's servers.
 Resolvers MAY choose not to substitute sibling address records when they are more secure than the target address records.

 {backmatter}